 The Panama Canal is an artificial waterway created to shorten shipping routes between the Pacific Ocean and the Atlantic Ocean.

-Panama Canal, Panama, channel, water transportation, lock system, sluice, trade, shipping, freight transportation, routes, transportation, commerce, logistics, America, North America, South America, Central America, Pacific Ocean, Caribbean, tarnsport capacity, node, Atlanti-óceán, Colón, infrastructure, global, economy, Earth, society, human geography, network, globalization, geography, Earth globe, technology
+Panama Canal, Panama, channel, water transport, lock system, sluice, trade, shipping, freight transport, routes, transport, commerce, logistics, transportation, America, North America, South America, Central America, Pacific Ocean, Caribbean, tarnsport capacity, node, Atlanti-óceán, Colón, infrastructure, global, economy, Earth, society, human geography, network, globalisation, geography, Earth globe, technology

 Commercial maritime routes of container ships form a global network.

 Oil tankers appeared in the late 19th century; today they are among the largest ships.

 Ports must provide necessary infrastructure and services for industry and marine transport.

 The animation presents the main air, water and land routes and transport hubs.